Ghasememami/ML/MP1/README.md

 ## Question 1
 ### Introduction
-This repository contains the implementation of a linear classifier model training and evaluation process.
+This question contains the implementation of a linear classifier model training and evaluation process.
 The tasks involve generating a dataset, training the model, evaluating its performance, and visualizing the decision boundaries.

 ### Table of Contents
 Task 1: Block Diagram of Training and Evaluation Process